RobbinLawASPdotnet/dotnet6-demos/ad-test-drive/docs/test-drive.md

-# First dotnet 6 console program
+# First dotnet 6 console program using Visual Studio Code

 Create your project as a Console Application (.NET 6).
 Before you can create the new console app the `src` folder must be the working folder.